 Quick Summary

 - What is Folic Acid?
-Folic acid, also known as vitamin B9, is a water-soluble vitamin essential for DNA synthesis, cell division, and red blood cell production.
+Folic acid, also known as vitamin B9, is a water-soluble vitamin essential for the body at a cellular level, which includes DNA production, cell growth, and red blood cell production.
 It supports overall health, including hair growth.

 - How Does Folic Acid Affect Hair Growth?
 Folic acid helps produce healthy red blood cells, which deliver oxygen and nutrients to hair follicles.
 Deficiency can impair cell division, slow hair growth, and lead to hair thinning or loss.

 - Can Folic Acid Treat Hair Loss?
 While folic acid supports hair health, research is limited on its effectiveness as a standalone treatment for hair loss.
-It works best in conjunction with other nutrients to promote overall hair health.
+It works best in conjunction with other nutrients through a balanced diet to promote overall hair health.

 - What are the Sources of Folic Acid?
 Folic acid is found in leafy greens, citrus fruits, legumes, fortified cereals, and supplements.
 A balanced diet or supplementation can help maintain adequate levels.